Bigger Castings – – Greater Opportunities

 Castool has developed the CRP to provide a low cost, easy to use plunger with predictable life.
 The Con Duct material has reasonable thermal conductivity (better than H-13 and less than BeCu) and the method of cooling is very effective.

-PERFECT CASTINGS FASTER
+BETTER CASTINGS & PROFILES FASTER